mc117db/Digipen-Notes/GAM200/GAM200-Week6-GamePhysics.md

 - Continuous Physics
   - Look ahead and predict whether objects going to collide.
     - Good for small fast moving objects
-  - Search for collision in continous time and find expected time of impacet for each object pair
+  - Search for collision in continuous time and find expected time of impact for each object pair
   - Determine the first colliding pair, move forward to that time and resolve collision
   - Problems
     - Expensive and complex.
 - Discrete Physics
   - Objects moved via basic Newtonian physics by a time interval (a frame)
   - Collision are detected at sample intervals in time
-  - Inaccurate but realistic lookking
+  - Inaccurate but realistic looking
   - Very fast.
   - Problems
     - Objects can tunnel (miss collisions when object moves too fast).